openmultiplayer/web/docs/scripting/functions/gpci.md

 ---
 title: gpci
-description: Fetch the GPCI of a user, this is linked to their SAMP/GTA on their computer.
+description: Fetch the CI (computer/client identification) of a user, this is linked to their SAMP/GTA on their computer.
 tags: []
 ---